abediny/PoewerBI2/README.md

 )
 ________________________________________
 # 7. What Will Make This Stand Out (Very Important)
 Most dashboards stop at visuals.
-To elevate this:
+To elevate this:<br/>
-Add narrative
+Add narrative<br/>
-Use a text box:
+Use a text box:<br/>
-•	“Sales increased by 12% YoY driven by Electronics” Add alerts mindset
+•	“Sales increased by 12% YoY driven by Electronics” <br/>
+Add alerts mindset<br/>
-•	Highlight negative growth in red
+•	Highlight negative growth in red <br/>
-•	Add arrows/icons
+•	Add arrows/icons <br/>
-Focus on decisions
+Focus on decisions<br/>
-Every visual should answer:
+Every visual should answer:<br/>
-“What action should leadership take?”
+“What action should leadership take?”<br/>